MileHacker Logo

 • Consider supporting local non-profit organizations like Isla Animals.

-• Make an effort to learn basic Spanish phrases and engage respectfully.
+• Make an effort to pick up Some simple spanish phrases and engage respectfully.

 • Minimize single-use plastics; bring a Reusable water bottle.